kelvinkosbab/BasicSwiftUtilities/README.md

 For a full breakdown and details see [`CoreUI's Documentation`](./Sources/CoreUI/Documentation.docc/Documentation.md).

-## Useful 3p Resources

-Getting into a new software stack can be overwhelming.
-Here are some resources I have found useful for understanding core concepts of developing on Apple Platforms and develpoing with the Swift programming language.
+## Useful topics to learn about for developing on Apple's platforms

 ### What are the differences between `struct` vs `class`?